-Pre-requisite Modules:

-Co-requisite Modules:

 Lecturer(s): Dr C Pradic

-Format: 30 hours lectures including 10 hours support/feedback sessions
+Format: 20 hours of lectures and 10 hours of lab sessions

 Delivery Method: On campus lectures.

 Module Aims: This module provides a solid introduction to algorithm design, complexity analysis and data structure for efficient algorithm development.
 The module will involve students developing and evaluating their own algorithms.
 Java will be used as the main programming language.